Academics

 Silent Circle

-After Morning Circle on Fridays, the school community remains for Silent Circle, a practice of value for our daily lives and a practice that has roots in many cultures and traditions.
+After Morning Circle on Wednesdays, the school community remains for Silent Circle, a practice of value for our daily lives and a practice that has roots in many cultures and traditions.
 As the whole group settles into a sustained period of silence, every person should seek to quiet their mind and body.
 This is a time for personal reflection and community oneness.
 During Silent Circle it is not appropriate to talk, whisper, touch others, make noise, listen to headphones, read, share seats, leave the room, or in any way disturb the peaceful atmosphere.
-The Silent Circle lasts fifteen minutes and ends with a quick joining of hands and wishing others a "good morning".
+The Silent Circle lasts fifteen minutes.

 Community Meeting